|Location||1 week||2 weeks||4 weeks|

 CONTINUING PROFESSIONAL DEVELOPMENT (‘CPD’) & PROFESSIONAL INDEMNITY

 Your medical voluntary work may be eligible for CPD points with your relevant college.
 We will send you a copy of the guiding information with your travel documents.
-We recommend that volunteers advise their professional indemnity provider of their volunteer work in advance of travel.
+We recommend that volunteers advise their professional indemnity provider of their medical volunteering in Tonga in advance of travel.

 REGISTRATION, VISAS and PASSPORT

-Short term Volunteers (less than one month) can obtain a visitor visa on arrival however longer term volunteers must obtain an employment visa prior to arrival in Tonga.
+Short term Volunteers (less than one month) can obtain a visitor visa on arrival and this may be extendable after your arrival.
+Longer term volunteers may need an employment visa prior to arrival in Tonga.
 Medical students and medical practitioners also require temporary medical registration and we will arrange this for you – the process may take a month and therefore please apply well in advance.

 Please ensure that your passport expires at least 6 months after you return home and that you have some spare blank pages in your passport.